Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 The Final Test

 Moving images.
-Maybe the story will come alive now that we can actually see it.
+Maybe this story will come alive now that we can actually see it.
 Maybe it really is a lost classic.
 And maybe Donald Trump will be president some day.

-Sue: This is just ripping off everything that was popular at the time.
-Billy Bunter, films like Tom Thumb, The Black and White Minstrel Show, Batman – it’s a big jumble of what I remember seeing on television when I was small.
+Sue: This is just ripping off everything that was popular at the time: Billy Bunter, films like Tom Thumb, The Black and White Minstrel Show, Batman – it’s a big jumble of what I remember seeing on television when I was little.

 The final test is a deadly bored game (sic).
 Think Battle Royale crossed with Ludo.